Carlsen–Niemann controversy: FIDE

 Ken Regan, an associate professor at the University at Buffalo, developed FIDE's anti-cheating system.
 Regan's statistical analysis of Niemann's games since 2020, including the Sinquefield Cup game between Carlsen and Niemann at the request of Sinquefield Cup organisers, saw no evidence of cheating.
-On the other hand, Regan was later quoted in Time magazine as expressing frustratation that Niemann's eventual lawsuit had “overstretched” Regan's statements to suggest that Regan disagreed with the Chess.com report about Niemann's history of cheating, which Regan in fact largely endorsed.
+On the other hand, Regan was later quoted in Time magazine as expressing frustration that Niemann's eventual lawsuit had "overstretched" Regan's statements to suggest that Regan disagreed with the Chess.com report about Niemann's history of cheating, which Regan in fact largely endorsed.

 Emil Sutovsky, the Director General of FIDE, the international chess federation, noted that Carlsen had not previously quit any tournament and thus opined that Carlsen must believe he has "a compelling reason" to do so.
 He emphasised the need to follow anti-cheating procedures.

-On September 23, FIDE President Arkady Dvorkovich released a statement on behalf of FIDE.
+On September 23, 2022, FIDE President Arkady Dvorkovich released a statement on behalf of FIDE.
 Dvorkovich criticized Carlsen for his actions and mentioned the "moral responsibility attached to his status", claiming that "there were better ways to handle this situation."
 Dvorkovich stated that FIDE has "invested in forming a group of specialists to devise sophisticated preventive measures [against cheating] that already apply at top FIDE events" and that FIDE calls for "reinforcing the cooperation between major online platforms, private events and top players".
 Dvorkovich announced that FIDE would task its Fair Play commission to investigate the incident "when the adequate initial proof is provided".

 On September 29, FIDE announced in a statement that they had officially launched an investigation into the controversy.
 FIDE's Fair Play Commission (FPL) will form a panel out of three of its twelve members with the possibility to consult with external expert analysis.
-Klaus Deventer, an FPL member, told T-Online that the investigation would examine whether there were enough facts to justify an allegation of cheating against Niemann, and whether Carlsen made a false accusation.
-Deventer stated that the FIDE Ethics and Disciplinary Committee could issue sanctions to either player, including game bans.
+Klaus Deventer, an FPL member, stated that the investigation would examine whether there were enough facts to justify an allegation of cheating against Niemann, and whether Carlsen made a false accusation.
+Deventer added that the FIDE Ethics and Disciplinary Committee could issue sanctions to either player, including game bans.
 FIDE's required standard of proof to sanction a player for cheating exceeds 99%.

+On December 12, 2023, FIDE issued their decision on the controversy.
+Carlsen was found not guilty on three charges of "reckless or manifestly unfounded accusation of chess cheating", "attempt to undermine honour", and "disparagement of FIDE's reputation and interest".
+Carlsen was found guilty of "withdrawal from tournaments" for his sudden withdrawal from the 2022 Sinquefield Cup after his loss to Niemann.
+FIDE fined Carlsen 10,000 euros for the guilty finding.